GIFT OF SIGHT APPLICATION

 Dr. Furlong started the Gift of Sight program in 2002.
-This annual, charitable program provides consultations, Advanced Topography-Guided Custom LASIK and Photorefractive Keratectomy (PRK) procedures and post-operative appointments at no cost for up to 10 deserving individuals in strong need of vision correction.
-Since launching the program, Dr. Furlong has provided services to 149 recipients, donating more than $950,000 in procedures.
+This annual, charitable program provides comprehensive consultations, Advanced Topography-Guided Custom LASIK, Photorefractive Keratectomy (PRK) procedures, Keratoconus treatment and post-operative appointments at no cost for up to 10 deserving individuals in strong need of vision correction.
+Furlong Vision Correction is honored to have received the Jefferson Award for the Gift of Sight Program.

-Two of our 2017 Patient Stories
+THREE of our 2019 Patient Stories